Backin' It Up

 "Backin' It Up" is a hip hop song by American rapper Pardison Fontaine, featuring vocals from fellow American rapper Cardi B. It was released along with its music video on September 20, 2018, by Atlantic Records.
 The song was written by the two artists, along its producers, J-Louis, Syk Sense, and Epikh Pro.
 It contains an interpolation of "Gettin' Some", with Shawnna, Too Short, Shorty B and Pee-Wee of The Dangerous Crew, and Xcel being credited as co-writers.
 It was certified platinum by the Recording Industry Association of America (RIAA).

 Background

 Fontaine and Cardi B are long-time collaborators, having worked together on several songs.
 "Backin' It Up" was previewed at a 2018 MTV Video Music Awards afterparty that Cardi attended.
 It is the first song released from Fontaine's major label debut EP.

 Music video

 Directed by Kid Art, the song's music video shows Fontaine, Cardi B and their crew performing in illuminated floors and parking garages, wearing luxurious fabrics and jewels.
-In the clip, Fontaine enters a pizzeria and proceeds to flirt with other man's girl.
+In the clip, Fontaine enters a pizzeria and proceeds to flirt with a girl.
 Cardi first appears in a Lil' Kim-inspired all-red outfit.